-Page of quotes & links to news & science journal reports on the threat to humans from “superbug” microbes that are resistant to antibiotics.
-Reports reveal the use of antibiotics in animal agriculture – to boost the profits from livestock farming – accelerate the resistance of micro-organisms; making antibiotics useless against disease.
+Page Summary: Quotes & Links to 30+ Science News Reports on the Threat of “Superbug” Microbes that are Resistant to Antibiotics.
+Reports reveal the use of antibiotics in animal agriculture accelerate the resistance of micro-organisms; making antibiotics useless against disease.

 = = = =